t-d-k/LibreCrypt/docs/installation_and_upgrading__PC.md

   1. At least one cypher driver ("FreeOTFECypher...")

 A number of the cyphers (e.g. RC6 and Twofish) have multiple drivers; these reflect different implementations (e.g. LibreCrypt comes with three Twofish implementations; one based on the libtomcrypt library, one based on the optimised reference implementation, and one based on Brian Gladman's implementation).
 Each of these drivers provides pretty much the same functionality, it's just the implementation that differs.
 **Were multiple drivers are provided for the same cypher, you only need to install one of them**.
 You **can** mix drivers based on different implementations (e.g. install the Gladman version of Twofish, while installing the libtomcrypt version of AES).
-Installing **all** of the drivers them is harmless, but does mean that you'll be prompted which one to use during mounting a volume, if more than one can be used to encrypt/decrypt that volume.
+Installing **all** of the drivers them is harmless, but does mean that you'll be prompted which one to use during opening a container, if more than one can be used to encrypt/decrypt that container.

 <A NAME="level_4_heading_1">
 ## Upgrading from a Previous Version, or from FreeOTFE